jwn57030/mediaplayer/README.md

 You will need opensource packages glib-2.0, cunit, and gstreamer.

-To compile do make all in test_app directory.
+To compile do "make all" in test_app directory.
+Then run build/test_app